Vyborg: Economy and culture

 An HVDC back-to-back facility for the exchange of electricity between the Russian and Finnish power grids was completed near Vyborg in 1982.
 It consists of three bipolar HVDC back-to-back schemes with an operating voltage of 85 kV and a maximum transmission rate of 355 MW, so that the entire maximum transmission rate amounts to 1,420 MW.

 The Nord Stream 1 offshore pipeline runs from Vyborg compressor station at Portovaya Bay along the bottom of the Baltic Sea to Lubmin in Germany.
 It started operating in September 2011, enabling Russia to export gas directly to Western Europe.
 The feeding pipeline in Russia (Gryazovets–Vyborg gas pipeline) is operated by Gazprom and is a part of the integrated gas transport network of Russia connecting existing grid in Gryazovets with the coastal compressor station at Vyborg.

 Finnish singing culture

 Before the war, Vyborg was a major Finnish town of culture.
 Even today, a few choirs cherish Vyborg singing traditions.
 These are, for example, the Wiipurilaisen osakunnan kuoro of the University of Helsinki and the Viipurin Lauluveikot male choir, with the latter founded in Vyborg in 1897.

+Local government

+Vyborg is a municipal entity within the Vyborgsky District of the Leningrad Oblast.
+Its official name is the municipal formation "City of Vyborg" of the Vyborg district of the Leningrad region; the abbreviated name is the municipal entity "City of Vyborg".

+Local self-government is carried out on the basis of the charter, which was adopted by the decision of the Council of Deputies of Vyborg dated 16 June 2010 No. 63.

+The representative body of local self-government is the Council of Deputies, consisting of 20 deputies elected in municipal elections in single-member constituencies for a period of five years.
+Per the results of the elections on 11 October 2009, all 20 seats were occupied by members of the United Russia party.
+The Council of Deputies is headed by the head of the municipality, who is elected by deputies from among its members, also for a period of five years.
+On 20 October 2009, Gennady Alekseyevich Orlov was elected as head of the municipality.
+Since September 2014, the position of head of the Vyborg District Municipal District of the Leningrad Oblast has been occupied by Alexander Petrovich Lysov.
+Also in September 2014, Gennady Alekseyevich Orlov assumed the position of head of the administration of the municipal formation "Vyborg District" of the Leningrad Oblast.

+The executive and administrative body of local self-government is the administration.
+It is formed and headed by the head of the administration, who is appointed under a contract concluded based on the results of a competition for a period of five years.
+From 2 August 2011, the head of the administration was Alexander Aleksandrovich Buyanov.
+On 24 September 2014, the post of head of the Municipal Municipality "City of Vyborg" was taken by Alexander Petrovich Lysov.
+His candidacy was supported unanimously.